 7. Locorotondo

 Locorotondo is a picturesque town in Puglia nestled between Martina Franca and Alberobello.
-The town has plenty to see and do, including the Church of San Giorgio and the Church of San Rocco.
-The town itself has been around since Roman times and is home to several old churches, palaces and castles.
-There are also some interesting archeological sites nearby that are worth exploring.
+The town has plenty to see and do, including the Church of San Giorgio and San Rocco.

 Locorotondo

-Once you’ve spent some time exploring the various churches dotted around the town, you might like to quench your thirst by sampling some of the local wines found here.
+Once you’ve explored the various churches dotted around the town, you might like to quench your thirst by sampling some of the local wines found here.
 Locorotondo is famous for its Bianco Locorotondo DOC – a refreshing white wine.

 Check current prices of hotels and lodgings in Locorotondo on Booking.com here.